tvthatsme/tvernon.tech/src/posts/07-09-2018-four-web-development-podcasts.md

 ### [GraphQL Radio](https://graphqlradio.com/)

-_Join the monthly podcast about the GraphQL ecosystem.
-We invite experts and developers to talk about their experiences with GraphQL._
+_From the authors: "Join the monthly podcast about the GraphQL ecosystem.
+We invite experts and developers to talk about their experiences with GraphQL."_

 The audio quality for this podcast is often quite poor and therefore it requires that I be a bit more determined to grimace through.
 It also hasn't been very active recently in releasing new content.
 That being said, if you are interested in learning GraphQL, there are worthwhile shows in the archives to dig through.

 ### [JAMstack Radio](https://www.heavybit.com/library/podcasts/jamstack-radio/)

-_A show all about the JAMstack, a new way to build fast & secure apps or websites._
+_From the authors: "A show all about the JAMstack, a new way to build fast & secure apps or websites."_

 JAMstack radio takes its name from the term coined by [Netlify](https://www.netlify.com/) co-founder [Mathias Biilmann](https://github.com/biilmann) to refer to the solution stack of JavaScript, APIs, and markup for building websites.
 This podcast hasn't had many shows released recently so I'm not sure if its still being produced or not.
 Many great shows in the archives though and lots to learn.

 ### [Full Stack Radio](http://www.fullstackradio.com/)

-_A podcast for developers interested in building great software products.
-Every episode, Adam Wathan is joined by a guest to talk about everything from product design and user experience to unit testing and system administration._
+_From the authors: "A podcast for developers interested in building great software products.
+Every episode, Adam Wathan is joined by a guest to talk about everything from product design and user experience to unit testing and system administration."_

 A bit more of a full stack flavor is great from time to time.
 This podcast has turned pretty Vue heavy recently (which I don't mind but am not as interested in at the movement).
 Adam Wathan does a great job at hosting, asking interesting questions to his guests, and providing great content.
 Definitely worth a try!